 The financial offences regulatory system assists in the deterrence of crime, fraud, and corruption in Aotearoa New Zealand through:

-We administer part of the Misuse of Drugs Act 1975.
-The Act includes powers of New Zealand Police and Customs officers in relation to drug offences.
+The Misuse of Drugs Act 1975 is primarily administered by the Ministry of Health.
+The Act includes powers of New Zealand Police and customs officers in relation to drug offences.
 It also covers the rights of people suspected of committing drug offences, and the imposition and collection of fines relating to drug dealing offences.

 This system encompasses crimes that are committed using technology, or for which the commission of the offence is made easier by technology.
 The Crimes Act 1961 provides for offences of accessing computer systems for a dishonest purpose and related offences.
 The Search and Surveillance Act 2012 makes it an offence not to provide access information to computers or electronic devices in certain circumstances when offending is suspected.